 Career Success Formula: Find and Sustain Your Passion

 The end of the year is a great time to reflect on your goals for the New Year and beyond.
+Take some time to reflect: How are you going to find and sustain your passion?
 As you think about your career goals, you may consider focusing on incorporating something you’re passionate about.

 Know Your Passion

 It probably will not surprise you to know that the majority of people are not passionate about their work.
 In the United States, 77% have no job passion (Deloitte LLP, 2010).
 Conversely, only 16.8% of all age groups are “passionate” about their job.

 Many are not even aware of the absence of passion in their professional life.
 However, knowing and sustaining your passion is important, if not necessary for the career success of executives.
 Without knowing what motivates you, how can you motivate and lead others?
 Without knowing what motivates you, how can you define your career goals and make the next successful career move?
 Your passion is also your source of strength.
 Without it, you do not aspire to your greatest self.

 I define passion as any strong feeling of affinity, enthusiasm, desire, or love for someone or something.
 Any person can have several passions at a time.
 Passions evolve over time and can be brief or forever.